Emergence of Physical Intelligence via Controllable Information Production: Derivation of Controllable Information Production

 with the Hessian of the value function satisfying the Discrete Algebraic Riccati Equation (DARE):

 where $V_{xx_T}^\pi = c_{xx_T}$ is the terminal condition.

+\begin{proof}[Proof sketch] An optimal linear feedback policy separates into a feedforward term involving the value gradient and a feedback term involving the value Hessian.
+The value gradient depends explicitly on the goal, making the feedforward term extrinsic; the value Hessian satisfies the goal-free Equation~\eqref{eq:dare}, making the feedback term intrinsic.
+See Appendix~\ref{app:policy_decomp}. \end{proof}

-\begin{proof} See Appendix \ref{app:policy_decomp} \end{proof} \end{lemma} The instantaneous cost Hessians $c_{xx_t}$ and $c_{uu_t}$ can be taken as arbitrary positive definite matrices.
-Under the setting proposed in Section \ref{sec:setting}, $\pi_{x_t}$ is the Jacobian of the optimal feedback policy for chaos suppression.
+\end{lemma} In OC, the Hessians of the cost, $c_{xx_t}$ and $c_{uu_t}$, are assumed to be arbitrary positive definite (PD) matrices and $\pi_{x_t}$ is the Jacobian of the optimal feedback policy.
+This setting is broadly applicable: arbitrary costs are routinely approximated as quadratic along nominal trajectories \citep{li2004iterative, tassa2012synthesis, todorov2005generalized, zhang2025whole}.

 The Hessian of the optimal value function $V_{xx_{t+1}}^\pi$ is often viewed merely as a tool for calculation of $\pi_{x_t}$.
-In the next section we propose a clear interpretation: it contains both open-loop and closed-loop KSE.
+In the next section we show that it encodes both open-loop and closed-loop KSE.